YuseobKimLab/Metapopulation-dynamics/README.md

-# Metapopulation-dynamics
+# Metapopulation dynamics

 This is the pipeline for the study of metapopulation dynamics.
+This program simulate viral sequences that are generated under the evolutionary conditions of seasonal influenza viruses.
+This model have been developed by Kim and Kim (2016) and allow viral sequences to evolve under genetic drift, migration, and positive selection.

-1. Simulation code
+##1.
+Simulation code

-compile command:
+This program is intended to be built and run in Linux.
+We used gcc to compile and build a program.
+'''
 gcc -g FluRaMeta3a.c -o fluraMeta3a_ -lm
+'''

-2. Run simulation
+##2.
+Run simulation

 (1) run.sh
 Shell script to run simulation is /run.sh